-12. Fact Sheet
+11. Fact Sheet

-Fully completed Fact Sheets must be sent to the relevant Service Bureau no later than 9 weeks before the Tournament start date to enable such information to be published on the IPIN site.
+Fully completed Fact Sheet must be submitted through the Tournament Management System no later than 9 weeks before the Tournament start date to enable such information to be published on the IPIN site.

 The National Association will be held liable for any unrecoverable costs and expenses incurred in the event that incorrect information is provided and subsequently published.